cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.6.5 =
+SQL query to retrieve number of sales for variations was too slow causing the feed processing to slow down.
+Improved query.

 = 7.6.4 =
 Added GTIN's to the structured data when the woosea GTIN input field contains values